martinjuiz/codechallengebackend/README.md

 Author: Martin Juiz

-This API is a technical test developed to simulate a banking API handling transactions.
+This project is a Spring-Boot microservice developed to simulate a banking API handling transactions.

 Please read below the installation notes before running the project.